With so many things to do in the Coromandel Peninsula:

 Tip: We paid for hot showers ($5 each) at the reception of the Hot Water Beach TOP 10 Holiday Park before we made our way to the free campsite at Cooks beach.
 Don’t forget to ask the clerk to write down your vehicle number.
 They do have a guard in the evening watching out for people who try to use the facilities for free.
 Not that we tried to do that but he still wanted to check whether we had paid or not.

-As you can see, there are plenty of things to see and do in this region of North Island, New Zealand.
+As you can see, there are plenty of things to do in the Coromandel Peninsula.

 Want more?
 Check out our other New Zealand posts below: